Languages Other Than English in the SFUSD: Middle School and High School

 Middle school: Japanese, Mandarin, Spanish

-High school: Cantonese, Filipino, French, Hebrew, Italian, Japanese, Latin, Mandarin, Spanish
+High school: Arabic, Filipino, French, Hebrew, Italian, Japanese, Korean, Latin, Mandarin, Spanish,

 Students from the Foreign Language in the Elementary School (FLES) program can pursue further language studies in the Secondary World Language Pathway in select middle schools.
 This pathway also continues throughout high school, where every SFUSD high school provides language courses that are open to all students.